UC Essay Examples – Personal Insight Questions 1-8

 Many students think about “skill” or “talent” as a discrete thing.
 For example, this student could have simply written about being really good at powerlifting.
 However, if we take one step back, we can see that the student’s true talent (and the more interesting thing to say) is that they are really good at persistence, tenacity, and sustained, focused attention on a goal.
 This is a tremendous thing to talk about when it comes to applying to college, because going to university is a project in your sustained focus over the course of four years.

-That meant that it was important to also bring in an academic component to the essay to showcase how this student was skilled in persistence in another realm.
-In this context, obviously, the academic realm is incredibly important.
-Drawing the parallel with the AP Chem course shows the reader that the student also understands how their skillset works in an abstract way.
+That meant that it was important to showcase how this student was persistent in a realm other than powerlifting.
+Drawing the parallel with the AP Chem course shows the reader that the student understands how their skillset works in an abstract way.
+If the student had other related examples, those could be helpful, too.

 UC Essay Prompt #4: